-You’ll need either a vice or two clamps to keep wood safely secured while woodworking, especially when sawing.
+You’ll need either a vice or a miter box and clamps to keep wood safely secured while woodworking, especially when sawing.

-A vice is generally sturdier, holds the wood away from the table, and allows for more versatility when positioning the wood.
-For those reasons, a vice is preferable, but it is also heavier and a bit more expensive than a clamp.
+A vice is generally sturdy, holds the wood away from the table, and allows for more versatility when positioning the wood.
+A vice is preferable for versatility, but is heavier than a miter box.

 This clamp-on vice is small and quick to set up and take down on tables 2” thick or less.

-A clamp is usually light-weight, and opens wider than a vice, making it a good choice if you have a very thick table.
+A plastic miter box and clamps are usually light-weight.
+Clamps often opens wider than a vice, making them a good choice if you have a very thick table.